euroscipy/euroscipy_proceedings/papers/esteban_fuentes/sclib.rst

 ..
 [Ber14]  M. Berwein and H. E. Martinez,
             TUM-EFT 48/14, In preparation.
 ..
 [Ama95]  H. Amann and P. Quittner,
-            *A nodal theorem for coupled systems of Schroedinger equations and the number of bound states,* Journal of Mathematical Physics    36 , 4553 (1995), doi:10.1063/1.530907.
+            *A nodal theorem for coupled systems of Schrödinger equations and the number of bound states,* Journal of Mathematical Physics    36 , 4553 (1995), doi:10.1063/1.530907.
 ..
 [Mplot] John D. Hunter.
 Matplotlib: A 2D Graphics Environment, Computing in Science  & Engineering,    9 , 90-95 (2007)